-- · lending policies and procedures, - national, regional, and local economic business conditions, and developments that affect the collectability of the portfolio, including the condition of various markets, - the nature of the loan portfolio, including the terms of the loans, - the experience, ability, and depth of the lending management and other relevant staff, - the volume and severity of past due and adversely classified or graded loans and the volume of nonaccrual loans, - the quality of the loan review and process, - the value of underlying collateral for collateral-dependent loans, - the existence and effect of any concentrations of credit and changes in the level of such concentrations, and, - the effect of external factors such as competition and legal and regulatory requirements on the level of estimated credit losses in the existing portfolio.
+- lending policies and procedures, - national, regional, and local economic business conditions, and developments that affect the collectability of the portfolio, including the condition of various markets, - the nature of the loan portfolio, including the terms of the loans, - the experience, ability, and depth of the lending management and other relevant staff, - the volume and severity of past due and adversely classified or graded loans and the volume of nonaccrual loans. - the quality of the loan review and process, - the value of underlying collateral for collateral-dependent loans, - the existence and effect of any concentrations of credit and changes in the level of such concentrations, and, - the effect of external factors such as competition and legal and regulatory requirements on the level of estimated credit losses in the existing portfolio.

-The Association uses a single economic scenario over reasonable and supportable forecast period of one-year.
-Subsequent to the forecast period, the institution reverts to long run historical loss experience utilizing an accumulated quarter method, starting with the first quarter of 2009, to inform the estimate of losses for the remaining contractual life of the loan portfolio.
+The Association uses a single economic scenario over reasonable and supportable forecast period of 12 months.
+Subsequent to the forecast period, the Association reverts to long run historical loss experience beyond the 12 months, utilizing an accumulated quarter method, to inform the estimate of losses for the remaining contractual life of the loan portfolio.

-The economic forecasts incorporate macroeconomic variables, including agricultural commodity prices, unemployment rates, Gross Domestic Product (GDP) annual growth rates, government spending to GDP, real consumer spending, United States exports, inflation, and Fed Funds rates.
-Also considered are portfolio trends, competition and legal factors, collateral values, nature and volume of loan concentrations, and loan underwriting and collection reviews.
+The economic forecasts are updated on a quarterly basis and incorporate macroeconomic variables, including agricultural commodity prices, unemployment rates, Gross Domestic Product (GDP) annual growth rates, government spending to GDP, real consumer spending, United States exports, inflation, and Fed Funds rates.

-In addition to the quantitative calculation, the institution considers the imprecision inherent in the process and methodology, emerging risk assessments, and other subjective factors, which may lead to a management adjustment to the modeled ACLL results.
+In addition to the quantitative calculation, the Association considers the imprecision inherent in the process and methodology, emerging risk assessments, and other subjective factors, which may lead to a management adjustment to the modeled ACLL results.
 Expected credit loss estimates also include consideration of expected cash recoveries on loans previously charged-off or expected recoveries on collateral dependent loans where recovery is expected through sale of the collateral.
-The economic forecasts are updated on a quarterly basis.